 - The City has released a draft of the LHMP for public review.
-An online form can be found below, and it provides you with the opportunity to submit comments regarding the drafted LHMP
+An online form was created and it provided the public with the opportunity to submit comments regarding the drafted LHMP.

 - The City is hosted a public outreach meeting on Tuesday, August 30th, to share information about the City's LHMP and obtain community feedback.
 Please see below for more information regarding the upcoming meeting.